Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ### 5) Secret Objectives <a name="Setup_SecretObjectives"></a>

-If this game is not a 2-player game, deal two Secret Objective cards to each player.
+Deal two Secret Objective cards to each player.
 They will have to discard one of them later.

 <!-- ### 6) Race Picking <a name="Setup_RacePicking"></a>
 > The race picking and Home System bidding now use the order given by the die roll, instead of starting with the highest roller and going clockwise.